joelthibodeau/spake-audio-api/README.md

 ### Planning & Future Iterations ###

 The current version of SPAKE Audio is a work in progress.
-Future iterations will fullfil the functionality expected in the user stories and have a finished front-end design.
+Future iterations will fulfill the functionality expected in the user stories and have a finished front-end design.
 I plan to use learn handlebars to display projects and sessions in a way that is usefule and meaningful to the user.